Ben Franklin effect: Research

-The initial study of the effect was done by Jecker and Landy in 1969, in which students were invited to take part in a Q&A competition run by the researcher in which they could win sums of money.
+A study of the effect was done by Jecker and Landy in 1969, in which students were invited to take part in a Q&A competition run by the researcher in which they could win sums of money.
 After this competition was over, one-third of the students who had "won" were approached by the researcher, who asked them to return the money on the grounds that he had used his own funds to pay the winners and was running short of money now; another third were asked by a secretary to return the money because it was from the psychology department and funds were low; another third were not at all approached.
 All three groups were then asked how much they liked the researcher.
 The second group liked him the least, the first group the most – suggesting that a refund request by an intermediary had decreased their liking, while a direct request had increased their liking.

 In 1971, University of North Carolina psychologists John Schopler and John Compere carried out the following experiment:

 They had their subjects administer learning tests to accomplices pretending to be other students.
 The subjects were told the learners would watch as the teachers used sticks to tap out long patterns on a series of wooden cubes.
 The learners would then be asked to repeat the patterns.
 Each teacher was to try out two different methods on two different people, one at a time.
 In one run, the teachers would offer encouragement when the learner got the patterns correct.
 In the other run of the experiment, the teacher insulted and criticized the learner when they erred.
 Afterward, the teachers filled out a debriefing questionnaire that included questions about how attractive (as a human being, not romantically) and likable the learners were.
 Across the board, the subjects who received the insults were rated as less attractive than the ones who got encouragement.

-In short, the subjects' own conduct toward the accomplices shaped their perception of them – "You tend to like the people to whom you are kind and dislike the people to whom you are rude."
+The subjects' own conduct toward the accomplices shaped their perception of them – "You tend to like the people to whom you are kind and dislike the people to whom you are rude."

 Results were reproduced in a more recent but smaller study by psychologist Yu Niiya with Japanese and American subjects.